Prevent is the Government’s strategy to help local areas to understand the threat of terrorism.

 What you should do if you are concerned about someone

-If you have a concern about an adult that may be vulnerable to being drawn into terrorism or extremism you can refer them for support and intervention with the Durham Constabulary Prevent Team by emailing email@example.com.
-For a child or young person call First Contact on 03000 267 979 or emailing firstname.lastname@example.org
+If you have a concern about anyone that may be vulnerable to being drawn into terrorism or extremism you can refer them for support and intervention with the Counter Terrorism Police North East by emailing FIMUNorth@CTPNE.police.uk.
+Please use the Prevent referral form hosted on the Durham Constabulary website at the following link when making a referral: PREVENT (durham.police.uk)

-The chart below shows the Prevent referral process for a child (17 and under) or an adult (18+).
+The chart below shows the Prevent referral process.

 Awareness training for organisations and individuals

-A 30-minute Prevent elearning package has been developed for organisations and individuals.
+A 30-minute Prevent eLearning package has been developed for organisations and individuals by the Home Office.
 The course provides information about the process of radicalisation, how someone might be vulnerable to radicalisation and how staff might discuss or report any concerns.

 County Durham Channel Guidance